bkuri/rightfoot/README.md

 ### Ideas FTW
 I will gladly consider suggestions and pull requests.
-This particular combo has served me really well, but of course there's always room for improvement.
+This particular combo has served me really well, but of course there's always room for improvement and expansion.

 ### Thanks!